alegorie/image_rotator/README.md

 Jupyter+zip.file+numpy.file ----> https://drive.google.com/open?id=1MJ8rYCTSyptI16DWuRs8oLbRSxzy3CBP

-///Before you start reading, open Notebook and follow comments as well///
+///Before you start reading, open Jupyter Notebook and follow comments as well///

 First of all I tried to analyse data, if format is correct and so on.
 For this purpose I was using pandas.
 As it was written in task, there were two columns of names and labels of images.
 So next step was data preparation.
 I could use function in eval.py but I decided to declare dict of labeled names.
 After that I have started preparing my dataset for training.
 To do this I had to separate images into different folders (by label).